Samuel-Benso/writetech-accelerator-portfolio-samuel/blog/docusaurus-plugin.md

 ---
+slug: how-to-use-docusaurus-openapi-plugin
-title: How to document your API with Docusaurus OpenAPI plugin
+title: How to Use Docusaurus OpenAPI plugin
 author: samuel-benson
 tags: [docusaurus, documentation, jsonplaceholder, api]
+description: This guide covers keyword research, on-page SEO, internal linking, meta descriptions, and more with clear steps and examples.
+keywords: [how to rank blog post on google, seo for beginners, blog seo tips, rank higher on google, content optimization, on-page seo]
+image: /img/seo-openapi-guide.png
 ---

 <!-- truncate -->

 If you keep API docs in sync by hand, you will eventually fall behind.
 The OpenAPI plugin for Docusaurus reads a single OpenAPI file and generates clean pages with paths, parameters, request bodies, responses, and schema details.
 This guide shows every step you need to go from zero to a working API reference inside a Docusaurus site, with examples you can paste into your project.

----

 ## Create or open a Docusaurus site